xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/motor-controllers.md

 ---

-It's nice to be able to drive the robot around using a joystick, but it would sometimes be more useful if the robot could drive **autonomously** (something functioning independently).
+It's nice to be able to drive the robot around using a joystick, but it would sometimes be more useful if the robot could drive **autonomously** (independently).
 This is where controllers come in.

-A controller is a box that takes in information about the robot and a goal that we want the robot to achieve (like drive a certain distance / turn a certain angle) and, when asked, spits out values it thinks the robot should set its motors to, to achieve that goal.
+A controller is a box that takes in information about the robot and a goal that we want the robot to achieve (like drive a certain distance / turn a certain angle) and, when asked, returns values it thinks the robot should set its motors to, to achieve that goal.

 The are lots of various controllers to choose from that differ in many ways, such as:
 - **Accuracy** -- how accurate is the controller in getting the robot where it needs to be?
 How error-prone is it to unexpected situations (a bump on the road, motor malfunction,...).